pllab/cs162-tutorials/docs/1-course-setup.md

 ```
 The tests there contain some useful comments for you to start with.
 Remember to use the SBT REPL for situations where you're not too sure of how something works, and don't want to recompile the project until it works!

+### What next?

-This first project isn't meant to be a real challenge, and should take little time.
+This first assignment isn't meant to be a real challenge, and should take little time.
 It also only tests your knowledge of some very basic Scala concepts and serves to get your spirits up once all the tests start glowing green!
 The actual practical assignments start with the second tutorial.
-In short, here are the topics that the first assignment covers, in full:
+In short, here are the topics that the full week 1 project covers, in full:

 **Tutorial 1**: Introduction -- basic Scala and SBT workflow